What You Don’t Say

 4. It’s Not What You Say.

-Another technique is to begin to speak on a certain topic but then vere off in a different direction leaving an incomplete sentence or a thought unfinished.
+Another technique is to begin to speak on a certain topic but then veer off in a different direction leaving an incomplete sentence or a thought unfinished.
 A story for another time.

 Implication exists when the author seems to be saying one thing, or a character as well, but meaning another.
 Complexity in stories adds depth, meaning and layers to both the story and the characters.